ChenPeleg/react-service-locator/README.md

 3. To make it easy to understand so that you can copy and paste it into your project and start using it.

 ## How to use
-## Recommended: Copy and paste
+## Recommended: Copy and paste 📋

-Yes!
-You've read correctly, you can copy and paste the code from the `src` folder into your project and start using it.
-The code is very simple and easy to understand.
+You can directly copy and paste the code from the `src` folder into your project and start using it.
+The code is designed to be simple and easy to read.

 ### Why copy and paste you ask?